 The monument was designed by artist and architect Hammatt Billings (1818-1874) of Milton, Massachusetts.
 He created some beautiful buildings and monuments including the old Boston Museum (now gone), the original monumental canopy over Plymouth Rock (which I think was far more handsome than the one there now), Concord’s Civil War monument, and a number of fine Victorian mansions across New England.
 He also created a number of illustrations for books and magazines…the cover of the Old Farmer’s Almanac, for instance, might just be his most viewed work…but not exactly one that anyone really stops to think about.

-The Forefathers Monument is generally cited as his best work.
+The Forefathers Monument is generally cited as his greatest accomplishment.
 And it is stunning.
 It sits atop a hill almost a mile from the Plymouth waterfront.
 And here’s the rub…At the time, the location made sense, I’m sure.
 The landscape of Plymouth (virtually all of New England for that matter) was practically treeless.
 Sitting atop a decent sized hill and towering to 81 feet, the monument must have been visible for miles around.
 Another key advantage of its location: the old railroad line into downtown Plymouth (now gone) ran very near the base of that hill.
 I’m sure the tourists coming down from Boston in the late 19th century had an absolutely grand view of the Forefathers Monument.
 What a majestic welcome for visitors to Plymouth!

 Today, trees have grown up everywhere.
 Beautiful vistas used to abound along the South Shore.
 Now trees grow like massive weeds.
 Before anyone gets offended, I’m not suggesting we clear cut our landscape again.
 But a little strategic protection of visibility and views in certain places is seriously wanting.